The Second Coming Of Lisa Frank

 Click the link in our bio to become a backer for our Lisa Frank x Glamour Dolls Kickstarter campaign and for the chance to help us choose colors and scents for Markie's Magical Manicure Three Piece Set!
 An update will be added shortly to facilitate voting and suggestions for our backers.
 We also hear another brush is in the works.. ????????
 Who's excited??
 Tag a friend and click the link to make it happen! @lisa_frank #lisafrankxglamourdolls

-To that end, Glamour Girls aims to give its Lisa Frank-obsessed customers exactly what they want.
+To that end, Glamour Dolls aims to give its Lisa Frank-obsessed customers exactly what they want.
 Items in Romano’s line include pink makeup brushes that resemble a unicorn’s tail, nail polish bottles with a unicorn horn for a cap, and of course, a Trapper Keeper-shaped eyeshadow palette.
-All the Glamour Girls products feature new artwork by Lisa Frank.
+All the Glamour Dolls products feature new artwork by Lisa Frank.

 “We took a lot of that nostalgia and put it into the products,” reports Romano, who debuted the collection this fall.